Criminal Defense in Fraud Cases – Legal Assessment, Risks, and Defense Strategies

 Contact us now.

-Many accused persons or suspects find themselves confronted with allegations of fraud in criminal proceedings.
-In addition to embezzlement and breach of trust, the offence of fraud is one of the most common crimes in the field of property and white-collar criminal law.
-Fraud pursuant to Section 146 of the Austrian Criminal Code (StGB) is a central offence of economic crime and, depending on the amount of damage and the manner in which it is committed, can entail significant legal and financial consequences.
+Many suspects or accused persons find themselves confronted with allegations of fraud in criminal proceedings.
+Alongside embezzlement and breach of trust, fraud is one of the most common offences in the field of property and economic criminal law.
+Fraud under section 146 of the Austrian Criminal Code (Strafgesetzbuch – StGB) is a central offence within white-collar crime and, depending on the amount of damage and the manner in which it was committed, may entail significant legal and economic consequences.

 Those affected often learn of the allegation for the first time through a police summons, a letter from the public prosecutor’s office, or notification of the initiation of criminal investigations.
 At this stage, an early legal assessment of the facts is of crucial importance, in particular with regard to whether the statutory elements of the offence are fulfilled and which criminal consequences may arise.